angadhn/angadhn.github.io/_opinions/Post3.md

 I think the refreshing thing for me (unless I misunderstood) is that Graeber agrees with Thiel that monopolies can be good but only as long as they aren't rent extracting.
-Bureaucratic monopolies have proven to be effective in achieving great things qucikly, like Apollo and the Manhattan project, under the right conditions.
+Bureaucratic monopolies have proven to be effective in achieving great things quickly, like Apollo and the Manhattan project, under the right conditions.
 Corporate monopolies, like Bell Labs, demonstrate that acceleration can happen through productive innovation whereas current monopolies, like financial institutions,